spack/spack/lib/spack/docs/basic_usage.rst

 compiler.
 Within each group, Spack tries to keep the view simple, and only shows the version of installed packages.

-In some cases, there may be differnt configurations of the *same* version of a package installed.
+In some cases, there may be different configurations of the *same* version of a package installed.
 For example, there are two installations of of ``libdwarf@20130729`` above.
 We can look at them in more detail using ``spack find -d``, and by asking only to show